Post-Run Fun: The Essential Après-Ski Guide

 Four Seasons Hotel Toronto) provided an impressive spread of house-crafted charcuterie and cheeses.

 The end of the culinary journey was a sweet send-off in the Cherry Blossom Dessert Forest.
-Guests plucked their choice of desserts – including chocolate orbs filled with rose and lychee mousse, by Joaquin Grimaldi (Elena, Four Seasons Hotel Buenos Aires), and freshly spun floral beehive cotton candy, by Chris Ford (THE Blvd, Beverly Wilshire, A Four Seasons Hotel) – from birdcages and other whimsical décor elements.
+Guests plucked their choice of desserts – including chocolate orbs filled with rose and lychee mousse, by Joaquin Grimaldi (Elena, Four Seasons Hotel Buenos Aires), and freshly spun floral beehive cotton candy, by Chris Ford (THE Blvd, Beverly Wilshire, Beverly Hills, A Four Seasons Hotel) – from birdcages and other whimsical décor elements.

 Stay tuned for information about the next Four Seasons Pop Down.